Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Fix one missing seed node.md

+# NOTE: This article is depreciated for clusters running 6.4 CU3 or later.
+Recent changes to the Service Fabric Resource Provider will now automatically detect and repair missing seednodes.
+Simply make sure there are an adequate number of nodes in your primary node to meet the Reliability requirements, and after 15 minutes the seed node configuration should repair itself.

-# How to Fix one missing seed node
+## How to Fix one missing seed node

 ## **Symptoms**